What Are the 12 Steps & Traditions in Addiction Recovery?

+The 12 step model is based on the experiences of two men, Bill Wilson and Dr. Bob, who, in the early 12th century, discovered that helping each other with their addictions were able to help themselves.
+Their discoveries led to the foundation of Alcoholics Anonymous (AA) and the earliest iterations of the 12 steps.
 The process created by these men and the organizations that followed them is encapsulated in The Big Book, a summary of the steps they discovered could help them learn to manage their addiction issues.
-As implied by the name of the program, there are 12 of these steps.

 Many people have probably heard the saying, “The first step to solving a problem is admitting there is one.”
 Well, the origin of this quote is very likely to be the first step in the 12-Step program, as defined originally by Alcoholics Anonymous and The Big Book.